The 15 Coolest Neighborhoods in the World in 2023

 But we’ve done all the hard work for you, digging deep to uncover the very best places to visit, live in and get to grips with this year.

 We’ve factored in an area’s demographics (all our neighborhoods are teeming with 20- and 30-somethings), arts scene, nightlife, café culture, restaurants and indie stores, along with the street and community life to guarantee these places really hit the mark.
-And if expensive flights are the only thing holding you back from exploring more of the places on this list, check out our parent company Yore Oyster (and their handy renowned flights blog) to save 20-50% off the cost of your international flights.
+And if expensive flights are the only thing holding you back from exploring more of the places on this list, check out our parent company Yore Oyster to start saving some serious money on your international travel.
 Problem = solved.

 From artsy East Austin, to colorful Hongdae, Montreal’s edgy Mile-Ex to Hackney Wick’s hipster haunts, here they are.